 Don’t ever feel weak or any other way for seeking professional help.
 You’re no good to others if your mental health is not up to par.
 Things are heavy in 2020 — way more so than usual.

 One pandemic perk is that telemedicine is more available.
-If you’re like me and get anxious leaving the house, you can schedule an appointment with a health professional right from home.
+If you’re like me and feel like fainting when you leave the house, you can schedule an appointment with a health professional right from home.